The best work trucks for business

 Consider your work trucks' customization options.

-Perhaps the biggest benefit of work trucks is the level of customization they afford to business owners.
+Perhaps the biggest benefit of heavy duty work trucks is the level of customization they afford to business owners.
 No matter the industry or application, you can essentially build the exact vehicle you need to get the job done—from payload and fuel tank capacity to transmission type and chassis selection.
 Depending on how a work truck will best benefit your fleet, you can spec features and configurations like:

 - Engine: Gas, diesel, or alternative fuels; duty cycle; power ratings